-[Editor’s Note: On March 16, University Press Of Kentucky will release “Narcotic Farm: The Rise and Fall of America’s First Prison for Drug Addicts” by Nancy D. Campbell, JP Olsen and Luke Walden.
+[Editor’s Note: On March 16, University Press Of Kentucky released “Narcotic Farm: The Rise and Fall of America’s First Prison for Drug Addicts” by Nancy D. Campbell, JP Olsen and Luke Walden.
 The book looks at the United States Narcotic Farm, which opened in 1935 in the rolling hills of Kentucky horse country.
 It pioneered new treatments, such as prescribing methadone to manage heroin withdrawal, but the facility closed after the U.S. Congress learned that Narco researchers had recruited patients as test subjects for CIA-funded LSD experiments from 1953 to 1962, part of the notorious project MK-Ultra.
 Below are excerpts from three chapters of ‘Narcotic Farm.’]

 The Lexington Cure [From Chapter 4]